meteor/docs/source/api/email.md

 {% apibox "Email.hookSend" %}

-`hookSend` is a convenient hook if you want to prevent sending certain emails or send them via your own integration instead of the default one provided by Meteor or want to do something else with the data.
-This is especially useful if you want to intercept emails send by core packages like accounts-password or other packages where you can't modify the email code.
+`hookSend` is a convenient hook if you want to: prevent sending certain emails, send emails via your own integration instead of the default one provided by Meteor, or do something else with the data.
+This is especially useful if you want to intercept emails sent by core packages like accounts-password or other packages where you can't modify the email code.

 The hook function will receive an object with the options for Nodemailer.